lake-wg/authz/draft-ietf-lake-authz.md

 #### Processing in U

 U composes EDHOC message_1 using authentication method, identifiers, etc. according to an agreed application profile, see {{Section 3.9 of RFC9528}}.
-The selected cipher suite, in this document denoted SS, applies also to the interaction with W as detailed in {{reuse}}, in particular, with respect to the Diffie Hellman key agreement algorithm used between U and W. As part of the normal EDHOC processing, U generates the ephemeral public key G_X that is reused in the interaction with W, see {{U-W}}.
+The selected cipher suite, in this document denoted SS, applies also to the interaction with W as detailed in {{reuse}}, in particular, with respect to the Diffie-Hellman key agreement algorithm used between U and W. As part of the normal EDHOC processing, U generates the ephemeral public key G_X that is reused in the interaction with W, see {{U-W}}.

 The device sends EDHOC message_1 with EAD item (-TBD1, Voucher_Info) included in EAD_1, where Voucher_Info is specified in {{U-W}}.
 The negative sign indicates that the EAD item is critical, see {{Section 3.8 of RFC9528}}.